 For cost-effective solutions, call for a free initial consultation at 1-866-601-5518.

-At Watson & Associates, LLC, our import export business consultants and global trade lawyers and consultants provide cost effective legal solutions specific to domestic and international import export clients.
+At Watson & Associates, LLC, our import export business consultants and global trade lawyers and global imports consultants provide cost effective legal solutions specific to domestic and international import export clients for future trade.
 Our lawyers and law firm consultants help clients with:

 - Foreign trade policy and development of internal policy and control